-SECTION 1 Understanding your out-of-pocket costs for covered services
+SECTION 1 Understanding covered services

-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of HAP Medicare Complete Duals.
+This chapter provides a Medical Benefits Chart that lists your covered services as a member of HAP Medicare Complete Duals.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.